stgm/scientific-programming-1/README.md

 - Simulations
 - Small data processing

+Note that the course is online at <https://sp1.mprog.nl/>.
+This repository hosts the source materials, mostly written in Markdown.

 The course was created by Martijn Stegeman (<mailto:martijn@stgm.nl>) and Ivo van Vulpen (<mailto:ivo.van.vulpen@nikhef.nl>).
 We have had a lot of help from students over the years, who took the course, but also teachers and teaching assistants who contributed their own ideas and corrections.
 In particular, we would like to thank:

 - Jelle van Assema (assignments and checkpy tools)